Mahshid-git/ISYE_6644_Distribution_Fitting/README.md

 The  goodness-of-fit analysis should be used in conjunction with the "distfit" class to ensure the selected distribution and its estimated parameters are a good fit.
 The “distfit” class, as previously discussed, efficiently fits data to a variety of probability distributions using the MLE method.

 ## Examples
+The DistFit package includes an Examples file showcasing the integration of these modules.
+Users can visualize the fitted distributions, explore possible alternatives, and conduct hypothesis tests to assess the fit of the chosen distribution.